uelichueli/swiyu-admin-ch.github.io/_specifications/interoperability-profile.md

         - `order` **MAY** be an array with the credential claim in the order of display

 ## Credential Status
-An Issuer **MAY** at their discretion add a status entry to their verifiable credential.
+An issuer **MAY** at their discretion add a status entry to their verifiable credential.

 The credential status specification to use depends on the credential format as follow: